xiaominzhu88/ecommerce-page-next/README.md

 Some pages and components are written using TypeScript.

-The project contains testing with Cypress.
+The project contains end to end tests with Cypress.
 Deployment was carried out with Heroku.

 ## Setup instructions